 If you are suffering from chronic ankle instability and wanting to get back to an active life, schedule an appointment with Dr. Troy Watson by calling (702) 731-4088.
 To learn more about Dr. Watson, please click here.

-For more information on the InternalBrace ligament augmentation procedure, please click here or use the button below to hear what Dr. Watson has to say, please use the buttons below.
+For more information on the InternalBrace ligament augmentation procedure and to hear what Dr. Watson has to say, please use the buttons below.